-To start an evaluation or complaint process for any concern of discrimination, harassment, sexual harassment, sexual violence, stalking or retaliation, complete the paper or online form below or contact the Office of Institutional Equity.
+To start an evaluation or reporting process for any concern of discrimination, harassment, sexual harassment, sexual violence, stalking or retaliation, complete the paper or online form below or contact the Office of Institutional Equity.

 Print and complete this form to initiate the process.
 Deliver or mail it to the Office of Institutional Equity.

 Office of Institutional Equity